POSTED BY May 11, 2016 COMMENTS (36)ON

 If you don’t get loan from someone close in family/friends, then you can go for a personal loan and use that money to pay off the card outstanding.
-Interest will be in range of 14-18%, but still it’s better than paying 40% on yearly basis.
+Interest will be in the range of 14-18%, but still, it’s better than paying 40% on a yearly basis.

 There is a facility called Balance Transfer provided by many credit card companies, where you can switch your current credit card outstanding to a totally new credit card.
-In this case, the new credit card will pay off your old credit card and will also offer you some benefits like interest free period of 3 months or low interest for first few months.
+In this case, the new credit card will pay off your old credit card and will also offer you some benefits like an interest-free period of 3 months or low interest for the first few months.

 Please share if you have any more solutions?

 Here is the list of some of our best content.

 2021 © Jagoinvestor.com All Right Reserved